How to Create a Customer Journey Map: A Step-By-Step Guide

 Step 4: Map the current state of your customer journey

-As you go through the process, aligning each touchpoint with the end goal you want the customer to take and how they will move from each step to the next, it’ll become easier to identify how you can design each experience to drive the most value.
+As you go through the process, aligning each touchpoint with the end goal you want the customer to take and how they will move from each step to the next, will make it easier to identify how you can design each experience to drive the most value for your customers and organization.

 Step 5: Map the future state of your customer journey

 With the current state of your customer journey experience mapped out, you can start using the findings to develop the future state of your customer journey.
 In this step, you'll want to go through each phase of the customer journey from arrival to post-service and beyond and include the improvements you want to make.
-Repeat this process until all stakeholders are in agreeance with the future state.
+Repeat this process until all stakeholders are in agreeance with the future state and where you want to go.

 Delivering exceptional experiences is an organization-wide initiative.
 Everyone in the organization should know and understand the customer journey, their role in the process, and how they contribute to the organization's success.
-Socializing and operationalizing your customer journey map ensures that customers are getting a seamless experience from start to finish.
+Socializing and operationalizing your customer journey map ensures that customers are getting a seamless experience from start to finish and gives your staff the understanding of how they collectively contribute to a better customer experience across departments.

 A customer journey map is not a one-time thing.
 It's an iterative process that should be reviewed frequently to account for changes in customer behavior and new technologies that can facilitate a frictionless experience.
-Leveraging data or a business intelligence tool that delivers real-time data can help you optimize the customer experience proactively.
+Leveraging data or a business intelligence tool that delivers real-time data can help you optimize the customer experience proactively, and this continuous activity is also referred to as customer experience optimization.

 With your customer journey map complete, you might wonder what's the best way to manage and bring it to life.
 A solution you may want to look into is a customer journey management platform.